Klickk/SecuMSG-Server/docs/Architectural choices.md

 - **PostgreSQL** as the primary relational datastore.
 - **Object storage** (S3/MinIO) for encrypted files.
 - **GORM** currently used for rapid development; may evolve to `sqlc` for stricter control where helpful.
+- **One DB per service** every service has its own database.

 **Motivation**
 - Postgres provides strong consistency, rich types (e.g., `inet`) and indexing.
 - S3/MinIO standardizes file storage and scales separately from the DB.
+- No need for any service to get data from another, makes it easy to track all the data.

 **Consequences**
 - DB migrations managed via a migrations container in Compose (dev/prod).